An intuitive scoring system that’s designed to help car shoppers make a better decision when it comes to choosing their next car.

 Although presented as a tool for shoppers to make better choices, the MPG figure is not a buyer-friendly measure of fuel efficiency.
 MPG is an absolute measure of consumption, rather than a relevant relative measure of efficiency.

 The MPG figure does not enable the car buyer make the most efficiency-informed choice; it only allows the buyer to know the consumption associated with that choice.

-The Enervee Score For Cars, by comparison, is an efficiency score for any specific car choice, based on a comparison with all other car choices of matching performance.
-The Enervee Score For Cars does this by creating a relevant efficiency index for all cars in the market.
+The Enervee Score for Cars, by comparison, is an efficiency score for any specific car choice, based on a comparison with all other car choices of matching performance.
+The Enervee Score for Cars does this by creating a relevant efficiency index for all cars in the market.
 This means a SUV shopper can instantly see how a particular Volvo compares in terms of efficiency (fuel and emissions) to all other relevant options available in the market today.
-This in turn allows a car buyer to maximise their efficiency choice within any given choice set.
+This in turn allows a car buyer to maximize their efficiency choice within any given choice set.

 Although no two cars are the same, when it comes to working out how much a car will cost to run - in terms of fuel and emissions costs - one thing is clear: electric vehicles (EVs) consistently secure higher Enervee Scores, meaning their fuel cost and carbon emissions are significantly better than all comparable alternatives.